chengeu25/eNorthernPike/System Proposal Template.md

 4. Personalized Recommendations

-   - Algorithm-based course recommendations based on academic history and preferences.
+   - Algorithm-based course recommendations based on academic history, preferences, and prerequisites.
    - Option to save and manage favorite courses.

 5. Reporting and Analytics